 If you prefer to accumulate wealth in direct property, a self-managed super fund (SMSF) could be worth considering.
 SMSFs can be used to hold investment property, including your business premises.
 You can also borrow to invest via your SMSF says Patricia, but she warns the complying rules are complex and advice should be sought.

 When it comes time to sell your practice or business, Patricia says you may also be eligible to take advantage of the government’s extremely generous small business capital gains tax (CGT) concessions.

 The four main concessions are:

 To be eligible for these small business concessions, you must have net assets (with some exceptions) of less than $6 million (excluding your home, lifestyle assets and your super), or your business must have a turnover of less than $2 million.
 The asset being sold must also satisfy an ‘active asset’ test.

-Regardless of your age, you should consider putting some or all the eligible proceeds from the sale of business assets into your super, up to a lifetime cap, which is currently $1.415 million (changing to $1.445 million on 1 July 2017).
+Regardless of your age, you should consider putting some or all the eligible proceeds from the sale of business assets into your super, up to a lifetime cap, which is currently $1.445 million.
 What’s more, this contribution won’t count towards your normal concessional and non-concessional super contributions caps.

-It’s worth noting that, while the maximum you can rollover into retirement phase income streams from 1 July 2017 is $1.6 million, any excess above the $1.6 million can remain in the taxable accumulation phase.
+It’s worth noting that, while the maximum you can rollover into retirement phase income streams is $1.6 million, any excess above the $1.6 million can remain in the taxable accumulation phase.
 While you will pay a maximum of 15 per cent tax on earnings in the accumulation phase, this may still be less than you would pay outside the super environment.